Fast Gradient Methods for Uniformly Convex and Weakly Smooth Problems: Extension to uniformly convex problems

 The solution of the above equation is given by

-where we used~\cref{log_ineq} in the inequality. \end{proof}
+where we used~\eqref{log_ineq} in the inequality. \end{proof}

-Next, generalizing~\cref{e_strong_opt}, we choose
+Next, generalizing~\eqref{e_strong_opt}, we choose

 for some $C_\epsilon, C_{\delta} > 0$.
-Due to very complicated structure of the recurrence relation for $A_n$~(see~\cref{recur_complex}), we were not able to complete a rigorous convergence analysis in this case.
-However, we found a sufficient condition~(see \cref{Prop:other}) for almost optimal $O(n^{-\frac{p(3q-2)}{2(p-q)}} \log n)$ convergence of \cref{Alg:uniform}-\cref{e_uniform_opt}, and verified the condition numerically; relevant results are given in \cref{App:Claim}.
-The almost optimal convergence property of \cref{Alg:uniform}-\cref{e_uniform_opt} is summarized in \cref{Claim:uniform_opt}.
-We also mention that \cref{Claim:uniform_opt} can be proven rigorously for some special cases, e.g., when $p=2$.
+Due to very complicated structure of the recurrence relation for $A_n$~(see~\eqref{recur_complex}), we were not able to complete a rigorous convergence analysis in this case.
+However, we found a sufficient condition~(see Proposition~\ref{Prop:other}) for almost optimal $O(n^{-\frac{p(3q-2)}{2(p-q)}} \log n)$ convergence of Algorithm~\ref{Alg:uniform}-\eqref{e_uniform_opt}, and verified the condition numerically; relevant results are given in Appendix~\ref{App:Claim}.
+The almost optimal convergence of Algorithm~\ref{Alg:uniform}-\eqref{e_uniform_opt} is summarized in Claim~\ref{Claim:uniform_opt}.
+We also mention that Claim~\ref{Claim:uniform_opt} can be proven rigorously for some special cases, e.g., when $p=2$.